 Beech Leaves on Snow

-Beech leaves clinging to tree branches throughout winter become yellow and gradually pale until becoming partially translucent.
-Wind eventually dislodges these leaves and they accumulate on the snow covered ground over time.
-To create an image of individual leaves, I collected, dried and flattened decomposing leaves before arranging them directly on the surface of an emulsion coated solar plate.
-The placement of leaves could be accomplished without a darkroom since incandescent light will not expose emulsion primarily sensitive to ultraviolet (UV) light.
+Beech leaves clinging to tree branches throughout winter become yellow and gradually pale until they become partially translucent.
+Wind eventually dislodges these leaves and they accumulate on the snow-covered ground over time.
+To create an image of individual leaves, I collected, dried and flattened decomposing leaves and then arranged them directly on the surface of an emulsion coated solar plate.
+The placement of leaves could be accomplished without a darkroom since incandescent light will not expose this type of emulsion (primarily sensitive to ultraviolet (UV) light).

-This type of process produces a “relief” plate, that is, the image on the plate is actually raised above the surface.
-When ink is rolled over this surface, only the raised areas catch ink while the background itself remains ink-free.
+This type of process produces a “relief” plate, that is, the image is actually raised above the surface on the plate.
+When ink is rolled onto the plate with a hard brayer, only the raised areas catch ink while the lower background itself remains ink-free.
 When the inked plate is covered with dampened paper and passed between the bed and the roller of a printing press, ink is transferred from the plate to the paper creating an exact (reverse) replica.
+Deeply etched, relief prints may leave an impression on the reverse side of the paper which can be felt as well as seen.

 Previous